Jacharp/object-sampler/readme.md

 - The class to sample : The class to instanciate and fill its fields.
 Be careful: The class must have default constructor
 - The sample context : A sample context allows to know how to create sample values.
 For example String length, how date value must be generated, more important you can provide your own sampler here to use instead of the default one provided in this project.
-YOu can find more usefuls example in test folder.
+You can find more usefuls example in test folder.